What is a counter of current viewers?

 This tab lets you decide if you want to A/B test your Shopify testimonial notifications.
 It’ll allow you to enable or disable testing and also determine the percentage split of who to show the content to.
 The default is a 50/50 split, meaning 50% of the time customers see the testimonials, and the other 50% do not see the testimonials.
 This data can be used to compare to each other and determine whether the skill is helping you out.

 By default, this skill is turned off.
 You can enable it yourself and also find out more about A/B Testing through this article.

-If you want the skill to show on your collections or list pages, then you need to add the skill called “Show Low Stock + Viewer Counter in Product List” by clicking on the ‘+ Pre-Built Skill’ button.
+If you want the skill to show on your product or product detail page, then you need to add the skill called “Show Low Stock + Viewer Counter in Product Detail” by clicking on the ‘+ Pre-Built Skill’ button.